gvsu-sta518/preparation01/README.md

 -   Switch between branches in GitHub,
 -   Edit and commit changes to a separate branches in GitHub, and
 -   Merge branches with a pull request.

-Note that the network plot that Daniel shows throughout this video is now located at 💹 Insights &gt; Network (on the left-hand toolbar)

 ### ☑️ Task 2: Make a branch and pull request